MicrosoftDocs/connected-spaces/articles/ase-install.md

 ## Install and connect Azure Stack Edge

-This section describes how to install your Azure Stack Edge device.
-After installing the device, you’ll use the Dynamics 365 Connected Store Mobile App guide to add a store and pair a gateway.

 > [!NOTE]
 > Make sure to download and install the Dynamics 365 Connected Store mobile app before you start.